JHay0112/raytracing/README.md

 # raytracing
 A Raytracer originally built in C++, since rewritten in Rust.
+Checkout [this](https://jordanhay.com/blog/2021/12/raytracing) blog post for my discussion of its development.